Watch Rocket Lab attempt to catch a falling booster with a helicopter today – TechCrunch

 The heavy-duty Sikorsky S-92 helicopter will need to have just under a thousand kilograms of spare lift, which actually seems pretty light all things considered.
 It’s testament to the focus on weight and efficiency in the Electron launch vehicle that the bird could probably snatch a few of these before it’s too heavy to fly.

-The launch window opens at about 10:35 AM local time in New Zealand (that is, tomorrow for them), or 3:25 PM (today) pacific time.
+The launch window opens at about 10:35 a.m. local time in New Zealand (that is, tomorrow for them), or 3:35 p.m. (today) PDT.
 The stream below will start about 20 minutes before that.

 Rocket Lab notes that “We will attempt to show live footage of the helicopter capture during this mission, but we do expect some video loss due to the remote location of the helicopter during the capture attempt.”
 While this is true, it’s also handy (as SpaceX often demonstrated) if things don’t go quite according to plan.
 But here’s hoping the flight and capture go well.

-Note: Update: This launch was rescheduled from late last week to this afternoon.
-Tune in below!